kouphax/yobriefca.se/resources/content/entries/2014-08-26-simple-stubbing-with-lein-cooper-and-lein-oneoff.md

 ---
 date: 2014-08-26T00:00:00Z
 title: "Simple stubbing with lein-cooper and lein-oneoff"
-published: false
+published: true
 categories: [Clojure]
 type: article
 external: false
 ---

 Work on [lein-cooper](https://github.com/kouphax/lein-cooper) has been pretty quiet.
-It's not because it has been abandoned but because it doesn't enough for my needs.
+It's not because it has been abandoned but because it does enough for my needs.
 As and when it starts getting issues or pull requests coming in I can start adapting it to fit the wider needs of others.

 Recently I came across a lovely leiningen plugin called [`lein-oneoff`](https://github.com/mtyaka/lein-oneoff). `oneoff` allows you to specify dependencies for a clojure script at the top of a clojure script (a bit like what [Grape](http://groovy.codehaus.org/Grape) does in the Groovy world I believe).
 This means you don't have to spin up all the project infrastructure to run a simple script.
 So instead of `lein new server` and editing the `core.clj` file to mock up a simple "Hello World" sample you could do something like this,